Boomy639/The-Wave/README.md

 # How I Got Here #

 I used a couple tutorials but most of the ideas are mine.
-The elephant in the room is.... no i did not make the background animation that goes to Bárbara Rodríguez

 # https://boomy639.github.io/The-Wave/ #